pMeshToolkit/quickstart/README.md

 # Introduction

-Mesh Developers Toolkit is an iOS App built on goTenna, this repository provides sample code for the App which will be available from the iTunes App Store.
+Mesh Developers Toolkit is an iOS App built on goTenna, this repository provides sample code for the App which is now available from the iTunes App Store.

 Mesh Toolkit has been built using the goTenna SDK.